Payroll & Finance

 They then need to pay the wages to each of your employees from that trust account (they hold on to the PAYE amount until it is due on the 20th of the following month).

 The problem is that it takes a few days for the funds they withdrew from your account to clear.
-But they need to pay your staff on the same day, before they know for sure that they have received the funds from you.
+But they need to pay your staff on the same day, before they know for sure that the funds they have received from you won’t be reversed out.

 If you don’t have the required funds available in your account and the transaction fails they will end up in the lurch.